Wamphyre/HP-ELITEDESK-800-G2-DM-MINI-HACKINTOSH-35W/README.md

 # HP-ELITEDESK-800-G2-DM-MINI-DM-HACKINTOSH-35W

 BIOS Setup

-I recommend you visit the HP website and install the latest version of the BIOS.
-The settings I used are;
+I recommend you to download the latest BIOS from the same BIOS Network utility, easy and automated.

 TPM Embedded Security - Set to hidden